 A New Theory of Emotions

-Emotions are fundamental to human experience, yet our understanding of them continues to evolve as new research emerges about how the brain and the body works together to inform us of vital information.
-Researcher Lisa Feldman Barrett PhD has developed a theory that challenges the traditional understanding of emotions and offers a way to steer the course of our experiences with more intention.
+Emotions are fundamental to human experience, yet our understanding of them continues to evolve as new research emerges about how the brain and the body work together to inform us of vital information.
+Researcher Lisa Feldman Barrett, PhD, has developed a theory that challenges the traditional understanding of emotions and offers a way to steer the course of our experiences with more intention.

 Emotions as Constructed Experiences